c2lang/documentation/documentation/docs/introduction/evolution.md

 enabled in the recipe file.
 ![single](build_single.svg)

-Also the *visibility* of symbols in the resulting binary can be easily controlled without the use of linker scripts or special tools as described in the [Export control section](../build_system/symbols.md).
+Also the *visibility* of the symbols in the resulting binary can be easily controlled without the use of linker scripts or special tools as described in the [Export control section](../build_system/symbols.md).

-For more information about targeting and the build system, please visit [Build system section](../build_system/symbols.md).
+For more information on targeting and the build system, please visit [Build system section](../build_system/symbols.md).

 ### built-in primitive types